Daitō Station: Lines

 The station is served by the Sasebo Line and is located 42.6 km from the starting point of the line at Hizen-Yamaguchi.
 Besides the Sasebo Line local services, the JR Kyushu Rapid Seaside Liner also stops at the station.
-In addition, although Haiki is the official starting point of the Ōmura Line, most of its local services run on to terminate at Sasebo using the Sasebo Line track and stop at this station on the way.
+In addition, although Haiki is the official starting point of the Ōmura Line, most of its local services continue on to terminate at Sasebo using the Sasebo Line tracks and stop at this station on the way.

 Station layout

 The station, which is unstaffed, consists of two staggered side platforms serving two tracks.
 There is no station building but shelters are provided on both platforms as well as automatic ticket vending machines.
 Access to the opposite side platform is by means of a level crossing with ramps at both ends.

-Adjacent stations
+Platforms

 History

 Japanese Government Railways (JGR) opened the station on 30 September 1942 as Daitō Signal Box.
 On 15 May 1945, the facility was upgraded to a full station and passenger services commenced.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, control of the station passed to JR Kyushu.